statsbylopez/DataViz/Labs/Lab10.md

   geom_point(data = dsamp.background, aes(carat, price), alpha = 0.8, colour = "grey") +
   geom_point() +
   facet_wrap(~clarity)
+d1
 ```

-**Question 6**: Add a smoothed curve to each of the facets above, with a separate one for each clarity type.
+**Question 7**: Add a smoothed curve to each of the facets above, with a separate one for each clarity type.
 Describe the association between price and carat among different clarity types.
+Identify an association that you can see in this chart that you would not have been able to identify using the charts above.

-**Question 7**: Refine the graph by: (i) reducing the darkness of the grey points by using `alpha = 0.4`, (ii) adding a better colour scheme, and getting rid of the clarity legend.
+**Question 8**: Refine the graph by: (i) reducing the darkness of the grey points by using `alpha = 0.4`, (ii) adding a better colour scheme, and getting rid of the clarity legend.

 ## Interactivity